-The document is binding for the assistance service provider, all employees of OJ PTE, KPT and, in particular, all persons who either directly or indirectly provide assistance to disabled persons and persons with reduced mobility.
-It also serves as an order by the airport operator under Art.
+This document is distributed by OJ KPT and also serves as an order by the airport operator under Art.
 31 Par.
-2 of Act No. 49/1997 Coll., on Civil Aviation, as amended, designated for airlines, passengers and other persons participating in the operations of Vaclav Havel Airport Prague and aviation operations intended to ensure safe operation of the airport and to coordinate activities at Vaclav Havel Airport Prague.
+2 of Act No. 49/1997 Coll., on Civil Aviation, as amended, designated for airlines, passengers and other persons participating in the operations of airport Prague/Ruzyně and aviation operations intended to ensure safe operation of the airport and to coordinate activities at the airport Prague/Ruzyně.